hossein5inq/workwell/docs/js-sdk.md

     **Examples**

     ```javascript
-    // This element will have access to all the methods / attributes of the Workwell List Component
+    // This DOM element (with id 'my-list-id') will have access to all the methods / attributes of the Workwell List Component
     const list = Workwell.ui.$("#my-list-id");
+    // Example
+    list.add(Workwell.ui.createListItem());

-    // This element will have access to all the methods / attributes of the Workwell ListItem Component
+    // This DOM element (with id 'my-list-item-id') will have access to all the methods / attributes of the Workwell ListItem Component
     const listItem = Workwell.ui.$("#my-list-item-id");
+    // Example
+    listItem.addToCenter(Workwell.ui.createListItemTitle("title"));

-    // This element will have access to all the methods / attributes of the Workwell Button Component
+    // This DOM element (with id 'my-button-id') will have access to all the methods / attributes of the Workwell Button Component
     const button = Workwell.ui.$("#my-button-id");
+    // Example
+    button.disable();

     // etc
     // ...